qlkwej/vulnscan/README.md

 ### Adding a dependency

-If you're adding a dependency, you'll need to vendor it in the same Pull Request as the code that depends on it.
-You should do this in a separate commit from your code, as makes PR review easier and Git history simpler to read in the future.
+If you're adding a dependency, you'll need to add it in the same Pull Request as the code that depends on it.
+This should be done in a separate commit from your code, as it makes PR review easier and Git history simpler to read in the future.

-To add a dependency:
+#### To add a dependency

 Assuming your work is on a branch called my-feature-branch, the steps look like this: